Teen Mental Health Speaker for More Than Three Decades

 Not Smart Enough to Attend College

 I didn’t think I was smart enough and I wasn’t ready.
 Although I was accepted by 3 of the 19 (rejected by 16 of the 19) colleges to which I applied, my sense of inadequacy was so overpowering, I was afraid to attend.
 The schools that did accept me are Jacksonville University, Northeastern, and Plymouth State College.
+It also didn’t help that my focus was on a girl rather than going to school and living my dream as a college athlete.

 Mr. New Hampshire Male America

 A turning point came one month after high school, when I won the title of “Mr. New Hampshire Male America” and later Male America’s “Mr. Personality.”
 Shortly thereafter, I enlisted in the United States Marine Corps.
 Learning the virtues of self-reliance and teamwork, I became a two-time “Marine of the Year” recipient and played for the All-Marine-Corps basketball team.
-The military was probably the best thing for me.
+The military was probably the best thing that ever happened to me.
 Either I was going to succeed or fail miserably.
 I succeeded being a Marine, but personally, I kept failing.

 The first thing I did was apologize to a lot of people I have hurt.